ni-kismet/webcharts-development-settings/testsUtils/testsUtils.md

 Provides utility functions for testing the color of a pixel or area from a canvas:

-* getPixelColor
-* getScaledPixelColor
-* rgba
-* isClose
+* getPixelColor(ctx, x, y)

+Returns the color of a pixel, specified by a canvas context and its xy position.

+* getScaledPixelColor(ctx, r, x, y)

+Returns the color of a pixel, specified by a canvas context and its xy position.

+* rgba(r, g, b, a)

+Returns an array, made of the 'r', 'g', 'b', 'a' arguments.
+This is the same format as returned by a cnvCtxt.getImageData(x, y, 1, 1).data.

-* canvasData
+* isClose(c1, c2)

+Returns true or false, depending on whether the two c1 and c2 colors are almost identical, using an error of 5 when comparing color components.
+The two colors are expected to be formatted as 4-element arrays (RGBA).

+* canvasData(canvas, x, y, width, height)

+Returns an array of pixels, where each pixel takes 4 elements of the array, using the RGBA format.
+The returned area is defined by an offset (x/y) and a size (width/height).

-* getEntireCanvasData
+* getEntireCanvasData(canvas)

+Returns an array of pixels, where each pixel takes 4 elements of the array, using the RGBA format.

-* hexToRgb
+* hexToRgb(hex)

+Returns an array of 3 elements, RGB (without alpha), using the '#RRGGBB' format as argument.

 ## Jasmine matchers

 * toFillPixel
-* toMatchPixelColor
-* toMatchPixelColorWithError
-* toContainPixelColor
-* toMatchCanvasArea

-**toFillPixel** is a Jasmine matcher, used to test a particular pixel color of a plot.
+This is a Jasmine matcher, used to test a particular pixel color of a plot.
 It expects a particular pixel from a plot to have a desired color.
 ```js
 var rgba = window.colors.rgba;